NiloGregginz33/QMGRExperiments/README.md

 | **Holographic Mapping** | ✅ **COMPLETE** | **HIGH** | Bulk-boundary correspondence verified |
 | **CTC Experiments** | 🔄 **IN PROGRESS** | **MEDIUM** | Closed timelike curve behavior observed |

-*CTC evidence has strengthened and is very high now and in fact we have a range of non trivial solutions, but we are not releasing the public implementation of that early
+**CTC evidence has strengthened and is very high now

+**The MOST important feature of a CTC is its solution, as it provides key evidence both mathematical and physical for our arguments

+**Basically we are solving for special cases of CTC's where we are the only loops allowed are essentially U1 phase rotations.

 ## 🚀 Key Achievements

 ### **1. Statistical Significance Analysis (COMPLETE)**